BardicDefense/purple-hack/spells.md

 _Illusion (R: Medium, D: Concentration)_
 Save: Perception 14.
-This spell creates the visual or auditory illusion of a known object, creature, scene, attack, or force of up to a 20' cube area.
+This spell creates the visual or auditory illusion of a known object, creature, scene, attack, or force of up to Medium size (5' square).
 The caster can move the image within the spell’s range.
 Any “damage” dealt directly by the illusion is believed to be real (illusory arrows, pit trap, monster, etc), but vanishes when the illusion is disbelieved or gone and does no real damage and has no permanent effect.
 A creature reduced to 0 HP in this way falls unconscious.
 Illusory damage and effects last for 1d4 Turns.
 An illusory monster can be of a Level no greater than the caster's.
 The monster may be directed to attack, having all its normal capabilities and attack forms.
 It has AC 10 and vanishes if hit in combat.
 If the illusion is of something the caster has not personally seen, viewers gain a +4 bonus to their save.

 #### Phantom Steed